prjunnamed/prjcombine/docs/xc9500/database.rst

   - bit
   - column

-- UIM IBUF bits tile: device-specific, only for XC995288, the coordinate is the same as for global bits tile
+- UIM IBUF bits tile: chip-specific, only for XC995288, the coordinate is the same as for global bits tile